 Receptors were selected based on the location of the Project and the purpose of this AQIA.
-As the main purpose is to determine the air quality at the site, receptors were placed inside the perimeter of the site with a 50 meter receptor spacing.
+As the main purpose is to determine the air quality at the site, receptors were placed inside the perimeter of the site with a 50 metre receptor spacing.
 This approach was used since the location of future sensitive and critical receptors is not confirmed at this stage of the Project.
-In total 289 receptors were included in the model for AQIA.
-These receptors are shown in Figure 2-4.
+In total 301 receptors were included in the model for this AQIA.
+A nested grid of evenly spaced receptors, as well as receptors on the property limit of the project were added to the model.
+These receptors are shown as green crosses in Figure 2-4.